-The Group's net cash flows generated from operating activities in FY2022 was RMB16.0 million.
-This was mainly attributable to operating cash inflows before changes in working capital of RMB9.5 million and decrease in trade and other receivables of RMB4.3 million and increase trade and other payables of RMB1.8 million.
+Aoxin's net cash flows generated from operating activities in FY2023 was RMB17.8 million.
+This was mainly attributable to operating cash inflows before changes in working capital of RMB22.1 million and partially offset by increase in trade and other receivables of RMB3.2 million and increase in inventories of RMB0.6 million.

-Net cash generated from investing activities in FY2022 was RMB19.1 million, which was mainly attributable to receipt of dividend income from its associate company.
+Net cash generated from investing activities in FY2023 was RMB6.6 million, which was mainly attributable to receipt of dividend income from its associate company.
 This was partially offset by the acquisition of plant and equipment for the Group's operations.

-Net cash flows used in financing activities in FY2022 was RMB20.7 million, mainly due to the repayment of bank loans and bills payables, repayment of lease liabilities and interest.
-The cash outflow was partially offset by the cash inflow from issuance of new shares and proceeds from bank loans and bills payables.
+Net cash flows used in financing activities in FY2023 was RMB13.6 million, mainly due to the repayment of lease liabilities and interest as well as repayment of bank loans and bills payable.

-As a result of the above, the Group's cash and cash equivalents stood at RMB39.4 million as at 31 December 2022.
+As a result of the above, the Group's cash and cash equivalents stood at RMB51.2 million as at 31 December 2023.